YigithanYasa/NirvanaClickerGame/README.md

 -> Stats: This is a tab that you can use to see your stats.

-   -Stats that can be seen_
+   -Stats that can be seen-

    - Your income per click.
    - Your total number of clicks throughout the gameplay(this will not reset after you do a "prestige").
    /After you unlock the Greg Panel and purchase Greg/